Skip Navigation Link weather.gov

 About this graph

-Forecasts for the Oak Creek (AZ) near Sedona are issued routinely year-round.
+Forecasts for the Oak Creek (AZ) at Sedona are issued routinely year-round.

 Return to Area Map